FabricMC/fabric/fabric-lifecycle-events-v1/README.md

 ## `ServerLifecycleEvents`

-Contains lifecycle events related to a Minecraft Server.
+Contains lifecycle events related to a Minecraft server.
 This includes events which indicate a when a server is starting up, is in a data pack reload or shutting down.

 ## `ServerTickEvents`